Name: Clare Lydon.

 1: I’ve always been a storyteller.
 When I was six, I was the weird kid walking around the playground making up stories in my head.
 When I got a Swing Ball at the age of 11, I spent hours in the garden smacking the tethered ball and concocting tales.
 But I never expected to become a full-time, honest-to-goodness author.
 I still wake up surprised most days.

-2: In the last few years, I’ve taken up regular exercise and meditation.
+2: In the last decade I’ve taken up yoga and meditation.
 Nobody is more surprised about this than me.
 It’s only a matter of time before I join a choir and take up cross-stitch, isn’t it?

 3: It took me five years to write my first novel, London Calling.
 Another year to submit it to a publisher, get rejected, learn about self-publishing and finally have the guts to hit the publish button.
 But that one action propelled my life into a new and fabulous direction.
 Action drives change.

 4: Of all the cities in the whole wide world, London is still my favourite.
 I have a soft spot for Auckland, Chicago, Paris and Berlin.
 But London is where I always wanted to live as a child, and it never disappoints.
 Wherever I go, my heart will always be here.